F-liiga: Playoffs

-The top eight teams from the regular season play for the Finnish Championship.
+The top eight teams from the regular season play for the Finnish Championship, in playoffs that starts around March and culminates in April.
 The first placed team from the regular season picks their opponent from the teams that placed fifth through eighth.
 The second placed team picks their opponent from the remaining three and after that the third placed team makes its pick of the two remaining teams.
 The last playoff pair is made of two remaining team.
+The semifinal pairings are determined by the regular season standings.
 The playoffs are played in best-of-seven format.